kayoscode/DebugLogger/README.md

 It essentially takes the output of the sub-format and applies formatting options to it before printing it out.

-To use sub-formats, you have to use the argument access syntax with an open and close curly brace "{}".
-Instead of giving an argument type, you specify the formatting options, then add one single-quote.
+To use sub-formats, you have to use the variable access syntax with an open and close curly brace "[]".
+Instead of giving an variable name, you specify the formatting options, then add one single-quote.
 After that single quote, include the sub-format.
+Any variable name put in where the formatting arguments are will not be printed, only the formatting string and its corresponding formats
 ```
-{'sub format}
+['sub format]
 ```

 The sub-format is terminated with the closing curly bracet, so you don't need a double quote.